supaglue-labs/supaglue/docs/docs/api/introduction.md

 - You can use the [CRM API V2](v2/crm/supaglue-unified-crm-api) to read and write data from and to third-party CRM providers.
 - You can use the [Engagement API V2](v2/engagement/supaglue-unified-engagement-api) (beta) to read and write data from and to third-party engagement providers.
-- You can use the [Entity Actions API V2](v2/entity_actions/supaglue-entity-actions-api) (beta) to read and write data for entities from and to third-party providers.
+- You can use the [Actions API V2](v2/actions/supaglue-actions-api) (beta) to read and write data for entities from and to third-party providers.
-- You can use the [Object Actions API V2](v2/object_actions/supaglue-object-actions-api) (beta) to read and write data for objects from and to third-party providers.

 ## API authentication